 Pursuant to State Water Resources Control Board Order 2006-0003, Statewide General Discharge Requirements of Sanitary Sewer Systems the City of Antioch has developed and implemented a Sewer System Management Plan (SSMP).
 The goal of the SSMP is to minimize the frequency and severity of sanitary sewer overflows.
 The SSMP covers the management, planning, design, and operation and maintenance of the agency’s sanitary sewer system.
 The development process began in January 2007 and was completed April 2009 and adopted by Council on April 28, 2009.
 (SSMP Staff Report).

 The SSMP is available for review at the Department of Public Works, 1201 West 4th Street, during normal business hours (Department Home Page) .
 Interested parties can contact Jeff Cook at (925) 779-6962 or firstname.lastname@example.org for additional information.

 Effective August 2007 the City began reporting SSO's electronically to the California Integrated Water Quality System (CIWQS).
 The electronic SSO data, as well as information regarding regulatory actions, is available at:

 Wherever a sewer system exists, so does the potential for overflows.
-Most sewage overflows occur when sewer lines are blocked by roots, grease, debris, or breakage.
+Most sewage overflows occur when sewer lines are blocked by roots, grease, debris, or structural failure.
 Raw sewage can then backup into your home or business, resulting in property damage and environmental problems.